-Note that problem randomization is different from the Randomization setting in Studio.
-The Randomization setting controls when a Python script within a single problem randomizes variables.
-Problem randomization offers different problems or problem versions to different learners.
+Note: Problem randomization is different from the Randomization setting in Studio.
+Problem randomization offers different problems or problem versions to different learners, whereas the Randomization setting controls when a Python script randomizes the variables within a single problem.
+For more information about the Randomization setting, see Randomization.